skip to main content

 About Round Rock Campus

-The Texas A&M University School of Medicine is a community-based medical school providing clinical training at regional clinical campuses across Texas through affiliations with local physicians, clinics and hospitals.
+The Texas A&M University School of Medicine is a community-based institution offering clinical training across Texas at various regional clinical campuses.
+These opportunities are made possible through partnerships with local physicians, clinics, and hospitals.

-The Round Rock campus opened in 2008 and moved to a new state-of-the-art facility in 2009.
-This central Texas campus is unique because it offers educational opportunities with three major hospital systems.
-Students who select this campus will have access to more than 10 hospitals throughout Williamson and Travis counties, supervised by more than 400 Texas A&M School of Medicine faculty members.
-An experienced and dedicated group of clerkship directors supervise the students' clerkships and electives in Emergency Medicine, Family Medicine, ICU, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, Radiology and Surgery at sites across central Texas.
-Leading community physicians with a broad range of experience serve as clerkship and elective faculty for these Medicine focused clinical opportunities.
+The Round Rock campus, established in 2008, transitioned to a new, modern facility in 2009.
+This campus in central Texas stands out for providing educational experiences in conjunction with three major hospital systems.
+Students at this campus benefit from access to over ten hospitals in Williamson and Travis counties, all under the guidance of more than 400 faculty members from the Texas A&M School of Medicine.
+A team of seasoned clerkship directors oversees the students' clerkships and electives, which include Emergency Medicine, Family Medicine, ICU, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Psychiatry, Radiology, and Surgery, at various locations throughout central Texas.
+Additionally, esteemed community physicians with extensive experience act as faculty for clerkships and electives, focusing on clinical Medicine.

-This campus, which is shared with the Texas A&M School of Nursing, offers exceptional educational experiences for medical students from their second year through their graduation at the end of the fourth year.
+Shared with the Texas A&M School of Nursing, this campus provides unparalleled educational experiences for medical students, spanning from their second year to their graduation at the conclusion of the fourth year.